LoHan: Low-Cost High-Performance Framework to Fine-Tune 100B Model on a Consumer GPU: Background

-\item 3)~Optimizer stage, where the parameters are updated according to gradients.
-For LLMs, to increase the model convergency, Adam optimizer~\cite{adam} is generally adopted.
-In Adam optimizer, auxiliary optimizer states are introduced to smooth the parameter update process. \end{itemize}
+\item 3)~Optimizer execution, where the parameters are updated according to gradients, i.e., ${\bm P}^{\rm updated}\!\!=\!\!o({\bm G}, {\bm P})$, where $o$ is the optimizer function.
+When training LLMs, Adam optimizer~\cite{adam} is generally adopted to increase the model convergency, which introduces auxiliary optimizer states to smooth the parameter update process. \end{itemize}

-\textbf{Memory Footprint.} In deep learning training, memory usage mainly consists of two components: 1)~Model states, including parameters, gradients, and optimizer states.
-Gradients are produced in the backward stage and consumed in the optimizer stage, while parameters and optimizer states are kept throughout the training process.
-The size of model states is only proportional to the model size.
-2)~Intermediate values, namely activations.
-Activations are produced in the forward stage and consumed in the backward stage.
-The size of activations is decided by model size, batch size, and sequence length.